The Difference Between Bridges & Dental Crowns in North Raleigh

 Dental crowns and bridges can last for many years with proper care and maintenance, but remember that no dental work will last forever.
 Be sure to notify us if you notice your crown breaks or becomes loose or uncomfortable, and we will continue to check in on your dental work in follow-up appointments.

 Are you in need of a dental crown or bridge?
-Dr. Lisk performs expert restorations from the comfort of our Raleigh office.
+Dr. Lisk performs expert restorations from the comfort of our North Raleigh office.
 Don’t wait — request an appointment for high-quality restorative dental care today!